 Waikato Pathways College

 General English programmes offer an exciting opportunity for people from around the world to learn everyday English in an English-speaking environment, integrating aspects of New Zealand culture.
 General English programmes from elementary to advanced levels are offered in Hamilton.
+Students can choose study electives including:

 - Business English